Zanskar Valley

 Hotel Rigyal | Just up the road opposite the IBEX Hotel, this is a popular choice for travellers with basic but large and spacious rooms.

-Things to do in Zanskar Valley
+Things to Do in Zanskar Valley

 There are some incredible things to do in Zanskar Valley.
 From crumbling ancient monasteries to treks into remote villages, there are some great adventures to be had.
 Here are some of the must-do things in Zanskar.